Robert Sommers

 Robert Edward Sommers (January 3, 1911 – October 28, 2000) was a Canadian elementary school principal and a politician.
 Sommers served as a Social Credit Member of the Legislative Assembly of British Columbia from 1952 to 1958, representing the riding of Rossland-Trail in the province of British Columbia.
-He served as Minister of Lands, Forests and Mines until his resignation February 27, 1956.
+He served as Minister of Lands and Forests and as Minister of Mines until his resignation February 27, 1956.
 He was tried and in 1958 was convicted of bribery and conspiracy making him the first cabinet minister in the British Commonwealth to serve a term of imprisonment for accepting bribes in connection with his office.

 Early life

 Born in Leduc, Alberta in 1911, Sommers was the son of J. L. Sommers and Elsie Armonies, both natives of Germany who came to Canada in 1889.

 Before entering politics, Sommers was an elementary school principal in Castlegar, BC.
 He was a trumpet player, a local band leader, a part-time insurance broker, a Kiwanis club president and a volunteer firefighter.

 He was married twice: first to Marion Henry in 1930 and then to Nona Samson in 1940.